You’ll be surprised at the number of great Ocracoke restaurants.

 - (252) 928-4441

 Howard’s Pub is one of the most well-known bars and eateries on the coast of North Carolina.
-It seems that everybody who comes to Ocracoke goes to Howard’s at least once during his or her stay.
-Fun-loving Howard’s is open every day, March through Thanksgiving weekend starting at 11 a.m. for lunch, dinner and late-night dining.
+It seems that everybody who comes to Ocracoke goes to Howard’s at least once during their stay.
+Fun-loving and casual, Howard’s is open every day, from mid-March until sometime in November serving lunch, dinner and late-night dining.
 Fresh local shrimp, clams, fish, scallops and oysters are highlights, but there are also steaks, ribs, subs, burgers, salads, sandwiches and pizza.
 Kids have their own menu with the meals served on a Frisbee, emphasizing the family-friendly nature of this popular spot.
-More than 200 beers, wine and cocktails are served here.
-Sit indoors or out on the large screened porch.
-Entertainment abounds with music on many nights, large screen televisions, the infamous ring hook and foosball.
+More than 200 beers from around the world plus wine and cocktails are available.
+Sit indoors in the air-conditioned dining room, at the long wooden bar, or out on the expansive airy screened porch with circling ceiling fans.
+Live music on many nights, multiple large screen televisions, the infamous ring hook, foosball and wall-to-wall memorabilia make the Pub the fun spot to be for all ages.

 - 1110 Irvin Garrish Highway